yusuf-madkour/Toy-projects/ASCII art/Readme.md

 asciiart.py [-h] [-m] [-i] [-c]

 positional arguments:
-                  path to the image you want to render, it is a positional argument that must be passed first.
+                  The path to the image you want to render.

 optional arguments:
-  -h, --help      show this help message and exit
+  -h, --help      Show this help message and exit

   -m , --mode     Choose brightness mode, available options are average,
                   lightness and luminosity.
 Default is average.